Blendify/blender-manual/blender_docs/manual/editors/preferences/viewport.rst

 Viewport Anti-aliasing
    TODO2.8.
 Multisampling
-   This enables :term:`FSAA` for smoother drawing, at the expense of some performance.
+   This enables :term:`multisampling` for smoother drawing, at the expense of some performance.
 Grease Pencil Multisampling
    TODO.
 Edit-Mode Smooth Wires